FlashHit/VU-PixelsMod/README.md

 # Firedata can be shared with other type class vehicles or weapons.

 # Last Update: 23-11-2022
+- AC130 now has its own module entry
 - Tweaked on the Gunship the main cannon's damage
 - Tweaked on the Gunship the autocannon ammo size and damage
+- Tweaked on the Gunship the railgun ammo size
+- Tweaked on the Gunship the railgun recoil,smaller firebeam and faster shooting

 # Previous Update: 19-11-2022
 - Trying to fix the amount on T-UGS that can be placed on the same time.